YingWang-Clare/Training-BQML-GCP/README.md

 ## Process
 1. Create a BigQuery dataset to store models
-2. Select a BQML model type and specify options:
+2. Create and select a BQML model type and specify options:

-SQL code to create a model and specify model options:
 ```SQL
 CREATE OR REPLACE MODEL `ecommerce.classification_model`
 OPTIONS